Noisy Interactive Quantum Communication: Introduction

 \section{Introduction}

-Quantum information theory is well-developed for information transmission over noisy quantum channels, dating back to the work of Holevo in the 70's \cite{Hol72, Hol73}, either for the transmission of classical information \cite{Hol98, SW97}, quantum information \cite{Lloyd97, Shor02, Dev05}, and even if we allow for pre-shared entanglement between sender and receiver \cite{BSST99, BSST02}.
-It describes the ultimate limits for (unidirectional) data transmission over noisy quantum channels without concern for explicit, efficient construction of codes.
-Closely related is the area of quantum coding theory, which takes a more practical approach toward the construction of quantum error correcting codes (QECC) \cite{Shor95, Ste95} by providing explicit and efficient constructions \cite{CS96, Ste95, Gott96} of codes, and by providing bounds on their existence \cite{CRSS98, FM04, Rai99}.
+Quantum information theory is well developed for information transmission over noisy quantum channels, dating back to the work of Holevo in the 1970's~\cite{Hol72, Hol73} for the transmission of classical information \cite{Hol98, SW97} and quantum information \cite{Lloyd97, Shor02, Dev05}, and even for cases allowing pre-shared entanglement between sender and receiver \cite{BSST99, BSST02}.
+It~describes the ultimate limits for (unidirectional) data transmission over noisy quantum channels without concern for explicit, efficient construction of codes.
+Closely related is the area of quantum coding theory, which takes a more practical approach toward the construction of quantum error correcting codes \cite{Shor95, Ste95} by providing explicit and efficient constructions \cite{CS96, Ste95, Gott96, CRSS98} and by providing bounds on their existence \cite{CRSS98, FM04, Rai99}.